net-lisias-ksp/Principia/Concepts.md

 * Reference frame fixing the surface of a celestial

     You can use the panel to pick the celestial (a planet or one of its natural satellite) to use as the centre.
-This plotting frame is pinned to the centre of the celestial, moves with it and rotates with its surface.
+This plotting frame is pinned to the centre of the celestial and rotates with its surface.
 For instance, if you use such a frame centered on Jupiter, Jupiter will look like it doesn't move, and if you look at its surface the atmospheric features (e.g., the Great Red Spot) will appear immobile.
 On the other hand the distant stars like Sirius, the Sun and the natural satellites of Jupiter will appear to move around.

     This frame is useful when entering or leaving an orbit around a celestial: because the celestial looks immobile you can tune your approach and make sure that you don't come in too fast, don't enter the atmosphere or (horror!) don't crash on the surface.
 It is also the most useful for any manœuvre that happens in low orbit (think International Space Station for instance).